 Tactical Tech releases, events, and press

-We are currently hiring consultants (such as Researchers, Trainers, Designers and more) who would be interested in being included on our consultancy roster.
+We are currently hiring payroll staff, interns and consultants.
 Visit our jobs page for details.

 Stories we've found interesting in the past month

 Camron Godbout provides some cheats and tips to help with deep learning.
 (Hackernoon)

 Lily Hay Newman discusses the importance of the little green padlock.
 (Wired)

 Author Jonathan Taplin discusses the unseen ways Ayn Rand's cruel libertarianism has permeated Silicon Valley and the White House.
 (Alternet)

 China’s most popular messaging app has become the perfect tool for swaying public opinion writes Eileen Guo.
 (Backchannel)

 An investigation by Annie Lowrey into a term that seems to perfectly capture the indignities and absurdities of the modern economy.
 (The Atlantic)

 Marcus Banks writes about how academic research fails to take advantage of platforms such as GitHub.
 (Slate)